 As a result the CFL is littered with talented, athletic EX-CIS quarterbacks playing out of position.
 The Alouettes themselves have Marco Brouilette and Kyle Graves, with Kyle Quinlan on the Suspended list…sadly.
 Brad Sinopoli may be poised to grab Best Canadian in 2015…for Ottawa as a RECEIVER.
 And while Canadian quarterbacks succeed in other roles…there’s no underground railroad to take them to friendlier climes, where they can play at their chosen position.

 Why does race come into the discussion at all?
 The breaking of the colour barrier in football brought a related quarterback issue to the fore : whether “pocket passing” is REALLY the only way to success in football.
 In the CFL, mobile, dynamic and exciting talents like Chuck Ealey, Warren Moon, Condredge Holloway, Damon Allen, Tracy Ham and a host of others answered that question once and for all…changing the game forever.
 And while quarterbacks like Doug Flutie, Joe Barnes, Matt Dunigan and Tom Clements proved that mobile quarterbacks come in all sizes and colours, it was with the breaking of the colour barrier that came a legitimization of a different way of playing the position.
-A way that has always WELL suited the peculiarities of the Canadian game.
+A way that has always been WELL suited the peculiarities of the Canadian game.

 Brandon Bridge’s 45 yards of rushing marks the BEST Alouettes quarterback running performance since Adrian McPherson gained 121yds on the ground in his only start and win in Hamilton in 2010 (2nd to Joe Barnes’ Alouettes’ single game record).